 It’s generally considered a fast process and relatively cheap when compared to traditional litigation and bears resemblance to other forms of alternative dispute resolution such as mediation and arbitration.

-Once a claimant has lodged an adjudication application and an Authorised Nominating Authority (“ANA”) has appointed an adjudicator, the adjudicator usually has ten business days in which to decide the dispute.
+Once a claimant has lodged an adjudication application and Queensland Building Construction Commission (QBCC) has referred the adjudication application to an adjudicator for appointment, the adjudicator has a specific time to decide the dispute.

-Under the BCISOP Act, only the claimant may apply for adjudication of a dispute arising from a payment claim.
+Under the BIF Act, only the claimant may apply for adjudication of a dispute arising from a payment claim.

-The process is kicked off when they serve an adjudication application on an ANA, such as ABC DRS.
+The process is kicked off when they serve an adjudication application on an QBCC.

 The claimant may only apply for adjudication under three specific scenarios.

 - If the claimant disagrees with the scheduled amount the respondent has stated on a valid payment schedule.
-Application is to be made within ten business days of being served the payment schedule.
+Application is to be made within 30 business days of being served the payment schedule.

 - If the respondent has provided a payment schedule but failed to pay the full or any part of the scheduled amount by the due date for payment.
 Application to be made within 20 business days of the due date for payment.

-To apply for adjudication, the claimant must supply a copy of their payment claim, the details of the construction contract, the payment schedule and Notice of Intent to Apply for Adjudication (should it exist) and any other supporting evidence they can rely on to support their claim.
+To apply for adjudication, the claimant must supply a copy of their payment claim, the details of the construction contract, the payment schedule any other supporting evidence they can rely on to support their claim.

-The BCISOP Act sets down a strict timeline for the adjudication process.
+The BIF Act sets down a strict timeline for the adjudication process.
 The various milestones and requirements are not flexible and require both parties, as well as adjudicators, to adhere to deadlines.

 Generally the process follows the following timeline:

-- Claimant lodges an adjudication application to an Authorised Nominating Authority (“ANA”) and serves the same application on the respondent.
+- Claimant lodges an adjudication application to QBCC and serves the same application on the respondent.

 - The respondent can submit an adjudication response within the later of:

-- Five business days after being served with an adjudication application; or
+- 10 business days after being served with an adjudication application; or

-- Two business days after being served with a notice that an adjudicator has been appointed.
+- 7 business days after being served with a notice that an adjudicator has been appointed.

-- The ABC DRS appoints a registered adjudicator who in turn serves a notice of their appointment on both parties.
+- The QBCC refers the adjudication application to a registered adjudicator who in turn serves a notice of their appointment on both parties.

-- The adjudicator has within 10 business days in which to determine the matter from the date that both parties were notified of the adjudicators appointment .
+- The adjudicator has within 10 business days for a standard payment claim or 15 business days for a complex payment claim after the adjudication response due date to decide the matter.
 However, with the parties’ permission, the adjudicator may request an extension of time.

 - The adjudicator determines the matter within the required time and notifies the parties of the decision.